binaryedge/videocast/README.md

     * Joao Veiga - Introduction to GO.

     * Ana Barbosa - Python vs. R - A personal perspective from a person with no programming background.

+Episode 2:

+    * Florentino Bexiga - Image similarity with python and hashing

+    * Ines Barros - Correlation between colors and emotions

+    * Marco Silva - Book suggestions for people wanting to work with microservices